kreativ-anders/kirby-memberkit/README.md

 ],
 ````

 >The tier array need to be in an ordered sequence! => Lowest tier first and highest tier last.
+The tiers config is a 2D-array that needs to be ordererd hierarchical.
+The first index is always the entry/default tier after registration.
+Due to consistency the tier on index 0 holds a price, but it is never ever checked, so keep it null.
+All the following tiers need to be greater than the one before, e.g., FREE --> BASIC --> PREMIUM --> SUPER DELUXE etc.

 ### Create stripe user